 Axial Wraith vs SCX10: Basic Differences

-Here’s a quick peek at the summary before we get into the finer details.
+Here’s a quick peek at the summary before I get into the finer details.
 If you are looking to save some time, this may be useful-

 |Ground Clearance||3.15 inches||2.7 inches|

-We hope now you’ve got a basic idea about these two RC crawlers.
-Now we can move on to the in-depth comparison.
+I hope now you’ve got a basic idea about these two RC crawlers.
+Let’s now move on to the in-depth comparison.

 Axial Wraith vs SCX10: Head-to-Head Battle

-Before purchasing a car, it’s recommended that you read this guide.
+I recommend you read till the end of this article before deciding which RC crawler to get.
 The light at the end of the tunnel will be much more visible.

-If you don’t know about car axles, you’re about to find out.
 Axles basically support the weight of the entire vehicle.
-Your RC needs to have a strong axle so that it doesn’t fall apart.
-Let’s look at the difference of axles in SCX10 and Wraith.
+Your RC needs to have a strong axle so that it can take the rock crawling without falling apart.
+Let’s look at the difference in axles in SCX10 and Wraith.

-The offset pumpkin design on Wraith gives the truck additional ground clearance.
-Not just that, the design also provides a better drive shaft angle.
+The offset pumpkin design on the Wraith gives the truck additional ground clearance.
+Not just that, the design also provides a better driveshaft angle.
 The axle’s tubes are strengthened with a truss.
 This helps distribute stress when driving over a larger area.